Originally posted 2015-11-09 21:49:37. Republished by Blog Post Promoter

 The smoke, he informs you, is a perpetual public sun-shade and color-subduer.
 There is no glare in Pittsburg, except from fire and red-hot iron; no object meets the eye that demands much of that organ, and consequently diseases of the eyes are remarkably rare.

-It is interesting to hear a Pittsburgher discourse on this subject; and it much relieves the mind of a visitor to be told, and to have the assertion proved, that the smoke, so far from being an evil, is a blessing.
+It is interesting to hear a Pittsburger discourse on this subject; and it much relieves the mind of a visitor to be told, and to have the assertion proved, that the smoke, so far from being an evil, is a blessing.

 Pittsburgers Believe They Live Longer Than Others

-The really pernicious atmospheres, say the Pittsburg philosophers, convey to man no intimation of the poison with which they are laden, and we inhale death while enjoying every breath we draw; but this smoke is an evil only to the imagination, and it destroys every property of the atmosphere which is hostile to life.
+The really pernicious atmospheres, say the Pittsburg philosophers, convey to man no intimation of the poison with which the are laden, and we inhale death while enjoying every breath we draw; but this smoke is an evil only to the imagination, and it destroys every property of the atmosphere which is hostile to life.

 In proof of which the traveller is referred to the tables of mortality, which show that Pittsburg is the most favorable city in the world to longevity.